 - Bone biopsy – A small bone is removed during surgical exploration.
 The sample is sent to the laboratory and examined under a microscope.
 If the infection is present, special stains are applied to identify the type of microorganism.

-- Imaging studies – X-rays, CT scans, MRI, ultrasound, etc., are performed to determine whether there is evidence of infection.
+- Imaging studies – X-rays, CT scans, MRI, ultrasound, etc., are performed to determine evidence of infection.

 - Laboratory testing – Serum levels of inflammatory markers such as CRP and ESR are checked.
 In addition, white cell counts, differential counts, and microbiological cultures are performed.